ariari86/mw-trial/README.md

 # MwTrial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
+Node version should match 10.13.x/12.11.x or later minor.

 ## Tasks: